 Bikes will travel in an accompanying truck.
 Riders are expected to help load their bikes and then unload at the other end.
 Tickets are limited and can be pre-purchased with your entry or by phoning the Bicycle Queensland office on 07 3844 1144 prior to the close of entries.
 You can also buy a ticket on the day – head to the transport tent when you arrive at the finish site.

-The ride will start from Grey Street in South Brisbane.
+The ride will start on the Eleanor Schonell Bridge (Green Bridge) which links Dutton Park to the University of Queensland, St Lucia.
 The start will be progressive with each speed category heading off at a different time.
 Approximate start times are as follows:

 A map showing how each rider should access the start site can be found on the Info Sheets page.